riskframe/ai-rmm/framework/measure-4.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Measure 4
-# Measure 4: Feedback about efficacy of measurement is gathered and assessed.
+> Feedback about efficacy of measurement is gathered and assessed. [@airmf]

+## Measure 4.1
-## Measure 4.1: Measurement approaches for identifying AI risks are connected to deployment context(s) and informed through consultation with domain experts and other end users.
-Approaches are documented.
+> Measurement approaches for identifying AI risks are connected to deployment context(s) and informed through consultation with domain experts and other end users.
+Approaches are documented. [@playbook]

 ### Measure 4.1.1.
 Identify Contextual Risk Parameters.